jenbuzz/smil/README.md

 # smil

-Emoji CLI-App: Find the right emoji from the command-line and copy them to the clipboard.
+Emoji CLI-App: Find emojis from the command-line and copy them to the clipboard.

 ## Installation